syapse/javascript/README.md

       console.log('Welcome to the Internet.
 Please follow me.');
     })();
     ```
+  - In general, named functions should be avoided, as they just add redundant information (eg. `var foo = function foo() { ...);`.
+However, named functions can be helpful when debugging, so it is acceptable to check in a named function expression in the rare case when a particular function is frequently involved in debugging.

-  - Never declare a function in a non-function block (if, while, etc).
-Assign the function to a variable instead.
-Browsers will allow you to do it, but they all interpret it differently, which is bad news bears.
+  - Never declare a function in a looping block (for, while, etc), as this may be confusing.
-  - **Note:** ECMA-262 defines a `block` as a list of statements.
-A function declaration is not a statement.
-[Read ECMA-262's note on this issue](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf#page=97).

     ```javascript
     // bad
-    if (currentUser) {
+    for (var i = 0; i < 100; i++) {
       function test() {
         console.log('Nope.');
       }
-    }

-    // good
-    var test;
-    if (currentUser) {
-      test = function test() {
-        console.log('Yup.');
-      };
     }
     ```